prorobot-ai/worker/README.md

 ### **Testing Instructions**

-Below are step-by-step instructions to test the web crawler application.
+Below are step-by-step instructions to test the web worker application.

 ---